-- Creative Fabrica (I make a point to check the site every Monday morning for their weekly $1.00 deals and they also have a craft club which gives you access to a ton of free cut files.)
+- Creative Fabrica (I make a point to check the site every Monday morning for their weekly $1.00 deals.
+You can also try out their All Access Pass for $1.00 and they also have a craft club which gives you access to a ton of free cut files.)

 - Design Bundles (Not only does Design Bundles have excellent deals on SVG bundles, they also have $1.00 deals and a membership that gets you free designs each month.)